onqtam/headjack/docs/why/6_CRYPTOHISTORY.md

 If I write a paper and you write a paper, each of us has one paper.
 If we each agree to put each other as a co-author on the paper, now each of us has two papers.
 Lots of academics figure this out very quickly... https://twitter.com/skdh/status/1779481377475268664

+Science: references should point to the exact parts of referenced papers when applicable/possible

 Gonna dig in here.
 5 papers written by a group of 5 people shoudn't be worth so much more than the exact same 5 papers each written independently by 1 of the 5 people.
 But the way we count things, it really is. https://twitter.com/Quasilocal/status/1779437309554741442